Enriching the Symphony of Gravitational Waves from Binary Black Holes by Tuning Higher Harmonics: Selecting the most-important higher-order modes for modeling

 In this section we first introduce the faithfulness function as a tool to assess the closeness of two waveforms when higher-order modes are included.
 Then, we use it to estimate how many gravitational modes we need to model in order not to loose more than $10\%$ in event rates when rectricting to the binary's configurations in the NR catalog at our disposal.
 We also determine the loss in faithfulness of the NR waveforms due to numerical error.

-The gravitational signal emitted by a spinning, nonprecessing and noneccentric BBH is characterized by 11 parameters, namely the masses of the two bodies $m_{1}$ and $m_{2}$, the (constant) projection of the spins in the direction perpendicular to the orbital plane, $\chi_{1}$ and $\chi_{2}$, the angular position of the line of sight measured in the source's frame $(\iota, \varphi_0)$ (see Eq. \eqref{eq:spHarmDec}), the sky location of the source in the detector frame $(\theta, \phi)$, the polarization angle $\psi$, the luminosity distance of the source $D_{\mathrm{L}}$ and the time of arrival $t_{\mathrm{c}}$.
+The GW signal measured from a spinning, nonprecessing and noneccentric BBH is characterized by 11 parameters, namely the masses of the two bodies $m_{1}$ and $m_{2}$, the (constant) projection of the spins in the direction perpendicular to the orbital plane, $\chi_{1}$ and $\chi_{2}$, the angular position of the line of sight measured in the source's frame $(\iota, \varphi_0)$ (see Eq. \eqref{eq:spHarmDec}), the sky location of the source in the detector frame $(\theta, \phi)$, the polarization angle $\psi$, the luminosity distance of the source $D_{\mathrm{L}}$ and the time of arrival $t_{\mathrm{c}}$.
 The signal measured by the detector takes the form:

 where for convenience we introduce $\boldsymbol{\xi} \equiv (m_{1}, m_{2}, \chi_{1}, \chi_{2})$.
 The functions $F_+(\theta,\phi,\psi)$ and $F_\times(\theta,\phi,\psi)$ are the antenna patterns~\cite{Sathyaprakash:1991mt,Finn:1992xs}: